aaron-grau/curic/ruby/projects/two_sum/README.md

 # `two_sum?`
-*Goal: Given an array of unique integers and a target sum, determine whether any two integers in the array sum to that amount.*
+Given an array of unique integers and a target sum, determine whether any two integers in the array sum to that amount.

 ```ruby